Slip gate: Grooves

 The rebated grooves where the wedge was inserted were either L-shaped, rarely like a 'Y' with one branch missing or even U-shaped.
 Usually the grooves faced the same direction although some examples (see photograph) have the centre groove facing the other direction that were used between fields so that the centre spar would resist being dislodged from the other side.
 The grooves were cut quite deeply to reduce the chance of the spar becoming dislodged.
 The grooves were sometimes neatly cut with the skill of a stonemason or rather roughly formed by farm workers, etc.

 The L-shaped groove entrances would face the field so that the stock could not push the spars out of the slots.
 A second type of rebated slot was sometimes used and this was U-shaped, with the depth of the rebate getting gradually deeper with one of the gate piers leaning backwards to create a ‘wedge’ shape that allowed the poles to sit securely.

 Spars

 Hinge and 'L' groove gate, Hoddom Mains.

 The spars, bars or stangs were usually made of wood and were first inserted into the socket before being slipped into the groove and then held firmly in place by a wedge.

-One advantage of slip gates was that a couple of the lower spars could be removed to permit the free movement of sheep whilst still restricting the passage of larger stock such as cattle and cattle.
+One advantage of slip gates was that a couple of the lower spars could be removed to permit the free movement of sheep whilst still restricting the passage of larger stock such as cattle.